mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker volume prune

-this command is used to remove all unused volumes
+This command is used to remove all unused volumes

 ```bash
 docker volume prune